Construction Site Injury

 - Strikes by Falling Objects: Falling objects that strike and kill workers account for 10% of “fatal four” construction deaths.
 Heavy objects that gain momentum and fall from elevated heights can gain lots of speed that can prove to be deadly when they come in contact with a construction worker’s person.
 A construction site injury attorney can help Fort Lauderdale families seek compensation for the loss of a loved one.

 - Electrocutions: Electricity is a dangerous force of nature than mankind has managed to manipulate and utilize.
 When the safety components of electrical equipment malfunction, electrical currents can be deadly to those in contact with them.
 Electrocutions tallied in at 9% of construction worker fatalities.

 - Caught Between Objects: These scenarios comprise 2% of construction worker fatalities.
 When dealing with heavy equipment and materials, getting caught between them could crush limbs or even cause death.

-If you or a loved one were recently seriously or fatally injured on a construction site, call The Ansara Law Firm immediately at (954) 761-4011 to greatly increase your chances of compensation.
+If you or a loved one were recently seriously or fatally injured on a construction site in the Fort Lauderdale area, call the construction site injury lawyers at The Ansara Law Firm immediately at (954) 761-4011 to greatly increase your chances of compensation.